deepminer142/logistic_growth/README.md

 # Logistic Growth

 ## Question 1
 ### Introduction
 Logistic growth models are used to describe population growth in environments with limited resources.
-This report examines bacterial growth in an experimetnally controlled enviroment.
-900 μl of growth medi and 100 μl of bacterium Escherichia coli were suspended in the same media.
-It is hypothesized that under the logistic growth model, the bacteria will start multiplying at a fast rate as there is lots of resources available.
-This will continue until resources start to become limited and growth rate will start to decrease.
-The population size will reach its carrying capacity (K) which is the maximum population size an environment can sustain.
-The results were used to estimate three paramters, initial population size, time and carrying capacity.
+This report examines bacterial growth in an experimentally controlled environment.
+A total of 900 μl of growth media and 100 μl of the bacterium Escherichia coli were suspended in the same media.
+It is hypothesized that, under the logistic growth model, the bacteria will initially multiply rapidly due to the abundance of resources.
+This growth will continue until resources become limited, at which point the growth rate will decrease.
+The population size will eventually reach its carrying capacity (K), the maximum population size the environment can sustain.
+The results were used to estimate three parameters: initial population size, time, and carrying capacity.

 ### Graphical representation of data
 *Script to plot the logistic growth data*